 EHF understands that complex health challenges in our communities often can’t be solved by one organization alone.
 We need strong cross-sector collaborative efforts in order to improve health at the population and community levels.
 For that reason, we have launched CHCI as a resource to strengthen the effectiveness and impact of existing health-focused collaboratives in our region.

-Join the Collaborating for Healthy Communities Initiative 2025–2026 Cohort!
+2025-26 Collaborating for Healthy Communities Initiative Cohort

 What to Expect